We Installed This Peel & Stick Tile for Just $50 and Love the Results!

 The main purpose of these tiles is for flooring, and it appears that going over a flat concrete floor is the ideal situation for application.
-If you go over existing tile, you may have to still add grout in between.
+If you go over the existing tile, you may have to still add grout in between.

-The product also states that it’s water-resistant, but I’d recommend reading through the reviews and doing more research on using as flooring in wet areas.
+The product also states that it’s water-resistant, but I’d recommend reading through the reviews and doing more research on using flooring in wet areas.